cadejscroggins/warmwinters.org/content/personal-care-product-drives.md

 <h3>Personal Care Product Drives</h3>

-<p class="intro-text">Our homeless community members live on the streets, without access to daily toiletries such as soap, shampoo, toothbrushes and feminine hygiene products.
-Lorem ipsum dolor set amet.</p>
+<p class="intro-text">Most homeless live without access to daily toiletries such as soap, shampoo, toothbrushes and feminine hygiene products.
+We provide these products to those in need.</p>

 <h4>Our Approach</h4>